 -

-40% the grade of the oral exam (i.e. online interview): knowledge assessment interview from the bibliography (100 points)
+50% the grade of the oral exam (i.e. in campus interview): knowledge assessment interview from the bibliography (100 points)

 A minimum of 60 / 100 points is required in order to be admitted.